 Pertussis is a highly contagious bacterial disease that causes uncontrollable, violent coughing.
 The coughing can make it hard to breathe.
 A deep "whooping" sound is often heard when the patient tries to take a breath.

-Pertussis, or whooping cough, is an upper respiratory infection caused by the Bordetella pertussis or Bordetella parapertussis bacteria.
-It is a serious disease that can cause permanent disability in infants, and even death.
+Pertussis, or whooping cough, is an upper respiratory infection caused by the Bordetella pertussis bacteria.
+It is a serious disease that can affect people of any age and cause permanent disability in infants, and even death.

 When an infected person sneezes or coughs, tiny droplets containing the bacteria move through the air, and the disease is easily spread from person to person.